avstudio1/box.money/README.md

 ## Node 1 — api/main.go

 **Prompt**:
 Create the main application entrypoint.
-Initialize and configure a GoFiber web server.
-Set up listeners for both HTTP and gRPC traffic.
-Integrate connections for Redis and NATS.
-Implement a graceful shutdown mechanism to handle SIGINT and SIGTERM signals, ensuring all connections are closed cleanly and in-flight requests are completed.
+Initialize and configure a GoFiber web server, listeners for HTTP/gRPC, and connections for Redis/NATS. **Initialize and start the `steward` and `beneficiary` services as background tasks.** Implement a graceful shutdown mechanism to handle SIGINT/SIGTERM signals, ensuring all connections and services are closed cleanly.

 **Implements**:
 - [x] Tree Path